In Europe, every cheese reveals its region. Behind every cheese is a dairy tradition, and behind every family of cheeses is a special process.

 Getting the most out of your cheese

 If you’re putting together a cheese platter, make sure you bring it to room temperature first.
-Take you cheese out of the fridge a couple of hours before serving.
+Take your cheese out of the fridge a couple of hours before serving.

-A cheese platter is as much about visual pleasure as it as about taste, playing with the multiplicity of shapes, textures, colours and flavours.
+A cheese platter is as much about visual pleasure as it is about taste, playing with the multiplicity of shapes, textures, colours, and flavours.
 To bring out the best in your cheeses, choose interesting accompaniments.